Suceava: Tourism

 In the past few years Suceava started to evolve more rapidly.
 The most important sights in the town date from its time as a princely capital (i.e. the Middle Ages).
 There are numerous museums in the city proper including, most notably, the Bucovina History Museum, the Bucovina Village Museum, Bucovina Ethnographic Museum (housed in an inn dating back to the 17th century), or the Natural History Museum.

-Shopping centers
+Shopping centres

 Suceava is renowned in Romania for having the most modern shopping centres (i.e. malls) and commercial spaces per capita.
 The most significant and also largest shopping centres of the town are Iulius Mall Suceava (situated closer to Ițcani), Galleria Shopping Center (outside the town proper), and Bucovina Shopping Center (located closer in the town centre).
-The latter was built during Communist times whereas the former were both built after 1989.
+The latter was built during communist times whereas the former were both built after 1989.

+The biggest and most representative shopping centre in Suceava is Iulius Mall and remains as such to this day, given the total volume of customers coming there for their needs as well as for the total amount of commercial spaces which the mall includes.

 Sports

 Football

 ACS Foresta Suceava (Asociația Club Sportiv Foresta Suceava), formerly known as Rapid CFR Suceava, currently plays in Liga III, the third tier of the Romanian football system.

 The town has also had other significant football clubs competing in either Liga I or Liga II such as CSM Suceava, FC Cetatea Suceava, or Foresta Suceava, the last initially based in the city of Fălticeni from the same county.
 The town also used to have another Liga III side, Sporting Suceava, but it went bankrupt.

 All the major sporting events are hosted on the Areni Stadium, a multi-purpose stadium with a capacity of 12,500 people.
 It is currently the home ground of ACS Foresta Suceava.
 The stadium was initially opened in 1963 as the "Municipal Stadium".